zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/being-a-great-remote-manager.md

 For all-remote companies, leaders should not expect informal communication to happen naturally.
 There are no hallways for team members to cross paths in, no carpools to the office, etc.

 > If you do all-remote, do it early, do it completely, and change your work methods to accommodate it.
 Be intentional about informal communication.
-All-remote forces you to do the things you should be doing anyway, earlier. - GitLab co-founder and CEO Sid Sijbrandij
+All-remote forces you to do the things you should be doing anyway, earlier. - GitLab co-founder Sid Sijbrandij

 In an all-remote environment, informal communication should be formally addressed.
 Leaders should organize informal communication, and to whatever degree possible, design an atmosphere where team members all over the globe feel comfortable reaching out to anyone to converse about topics unrelated to work.